 Potential compensation in a claim will depend on a variety of factors, including your injuries, liability, damages, and available insurance coverage.
 There’s no average compensation amount that we can share.
 Rather than focus on average settlements, find out what your case is worth.
 Your attorney can walk you through what types of compensation you’re eligible for and what your case value is.

-How can an attorney help my case?
+How can a Mt.
+Vernon personal injury attorney help my case?

 There are numerous reasons to consider hiring a lawyer to represent you in a personal injury claim.
 You need a legal advocate on your side who can look out for your interests.
 Your attorney will gather evidence and documentation, speak with witnesses, and conduct an independent investigation.
 When you have legal representation, you don’t need to worry about speaking with the defendant’s insurance company or attorneys.
 There’s no worry about missing the statute of limitations either.
 Your attorney will make sure a lawsuit is filed timely.